fossasia/gci16.fossasia.org/CONTRIBUTING.md

 * [People before code](http://hintjens.com/blog:95): If any of the following rules are violated, the pull-requests must not be rejected.
 This is to create an easy and joyful onboarding process for new programmers and first-time contributors.

-* Single commit per pull request, Name it to something meaningful such as `Adding <-your-name-> in students/mentors/blogs section`.
+* Single commit per pull request and name the commit as something meaningful, example: `Adding <-your-name-> in students/mentors/blogs section`.

 * Reference the issue numbers in the commit message if it resolves an open issue.
 Follow the pattern ``` Fixes #<issue number> <commit message>```